 However, since a congestion control algorithm decides what messages are gossiped, it essentially determines who has access to the network; the congestion control algorithm has a profound effect on the user experience.
 In order to elucidate “Coordicide”, the authors would like to explain ICCA which will be used in the IOTA 2.0 protocol (Coordicide).

-Congestion control is a very old topic that was intently studied as the infrastructure of the Internet was developed.
+Congestion control is a very old topic that was studied intensely as the infrastructure of the internet was developed.
 However, unlike most networks, DLTs have very strict requirements which make congestion control a particularly difficult problem to tackle.
 In particular, the following requirements must be satisfied (there are other requirements which we go into further detail below, but these are the most important):

 Now we can discuss how the ICCA achieves our three key requirements mentioned above, fair access, attack resistance, and consistency.
 First, we can see that locally, each node schedules traffic fairly according to mana.
 It turns out that this also holds true globally and that access is fairly granted according to mana.